 Hand-to-hand or hand-to-food contact.
 Most viruses and bacteria that cause colds, flu, and foodborne illnesses are spread this way.
 People with hepatitis A, noroviruses, salmonella, or the bacteria staphylococcus and streptococcus can pass these illnesses on to others by handling food.

 Raw meats, poultry, and fish.
 These carry many harmful bacteria.
-One of the most serious is E.coli.
-This is the organism found mostly in undercooked hamburger.
+One of the most serious is E. coli.
+This is the organism found mostly in undercooked beef, pork, and lamb.
 It is one of the most common causes of foodborne illness, according to the CDC.
-This type of bacteria causes hemolytic uremic syndrome.
-This is an often-deadly disease that strikes mostly children.
-Older adults are also at high risk.
+This type of bacteria causes hemolytic uremic syndrome, a serious condition that may cause kidney failure, which kills 2% to 4% of children affected.
+Older adults and those with weakened immune systems are also at increased risk.

 Chicken, turkey, and poultry.
-These are linked to shigella, salmonella, and campylobacter.
+These are linked to shigella, salmonella, clostridium, and campylobacter.
 These are bacteria that cause diarrhea, cramping, and fever.
-Most meat can be contaminated with toxoplasmosis.
+Meat or shellfish can be contaminated with toxoplasmosis.
 This is a parasitic disease dangerous to both pregnant women and unborn babies.

 Seafood, particularly oysters, clams, and other shellfish.
-These can be contaminated with the vibrio species of bacteria that causes diarrhea.
-Or they can be contaminated with hepatitis A virus.
+These can be contaminated with the vibrio species of bacteria that causes diarrhea or they can be contaminated with hepatitis A virus or norovirus.

 Unpasteurized cheese and some meat.
 These can be contaminated with a strain of bacteria (Listeria monocytogenes) that can cause disease in people.
 It can also cause miscarriage or damage to a developing baby during pregnancy.
 Listeria is often found in soft cheeses such as brie.
 It's found more often in imported cheeses than in U.S. cheeses.
 Listeria is one of the few bacteria that grow well in the 40°F (4°C) temperature of a refrigerator.